4awpawz/buster/README.md

 ### ignore

-A _quoted list_ of one or more comma separated _project relative file paths_ to files that are to be ignored, defaults to `""`.
+A _quoted list_ of one or more comma separated _site relative file paths_ to files that are to be ignored, defaults to `""`.

 Supports _globs_ and _wildcard_ characters patterns.